arctic-fire-development/dapper-gcs/hardware/README.md

 - create flash
   - `cd /edison-src/device-software/utils/flash`
   - `./postBuild.sh`
-  - You may get some errors about "No such file or directory" which can be ignored
+    - You may get some errors about "No such file or directory" which can be ignored as long as you don't want to use `reboot ota`
 - use scp to copy /edison-src/build/toFlash to local linux box
 - now on your local linux box
 - Install the DFU utilities